lmddc-lu/Subtitles-Translator/README.md

 Automatic subtitles translation with a local neural machine translation model.
 No third-party service required: the translation is done locally with small but efficient neural network models.

+This fork is a version that unlocks all openly available models for [Helsinki-NLP](https://huggingface.co/Helsinki-NLP)

 > **Github repository**: <https://github.com/tdhm/subtitles-translator/>

 > **Documentation** <https://tdhm.github.io/Subtitles-Translator/>